Abortion (Disability Equality) Bill [HL]

 Overview

-The Abortion (Disability Equality) Bill aims to remove clauses in the 1967 Abortion Act that allow abortions based on the diagnosis of fetal disability.
-The bill seeks to ensure equal access to abortion services regardless of fetal disability.
+The Abortion (Disability Equality) Bill aims to remove clauses from the 1967 Abortion Act that allow abortions based on fetal disability.
+The bill seeks to ensure equal access to abortion regardless of fetal diagnosis.

 Description